thomasmatecki/crypto/README.md

-## A handful of cryptographic primitives, schemes, and mechanisms.
+## A handful of cryptographic primitives and encryption schemes.

 Includes:
 * An end-to-end encryption scheme.